 On May 5, 2023, we entered into the ASR Program with JPMorgan to repurchase an aggregate of \$100.0 million of our common stock.
-For more details on the ASR Program, refer to Note 11, "Stock Repurchases" to our condensed consolidated financial statements.
+For more details on the ASR Program, refer to Note 13, "Stock Repurchases" to our condensed consolidated financial statements.
 During fiscal 2023, we repurchased 487,626 shares of our common stock for \$100.0 million pursuant to the ASR Program, and on August 7, 2023 the ASR Program settled, resulting in an additional delivery of 107,045 shares of our common stock to us.

-On August 1, 2023, we announced that our board of directors approved the Share Repurchase Authorization, pursuant to which \$300.0 million of our common stock may be repurchased in the aggregate.
-For more details on the Share Repurchase Authorization, refer to Note 11, "Stock Repurchases" to our condensed consolidated financial statements.
-As of September 30, 2023, the Company had repurchased 579,798 shares for \$114.2 million under the Share Repurchase Authorization, with the total remaining value under the Share Repurchase Authorization being \$185.8 million.
+On August 1, 2023, we announced that our board of directors approved the Share Repurchase Authorization, pursuant to which an aggregate \$300.0 million of our common stock may be repurchased.
+During the second quarter of fiscal 2024, the Company repurchased 375,041 shares for \$72.1 million under the Share Repurchase Authorization.
+As of December 31, 2024, a total of 954,839 shares have been repurchased under the Share Repurchase Authorization for \$186.3 million, with the total remaining value being \$113.7 million.
+For more details on the Share Repurchase Authorization, refer to Note 13, "Stock Repurchases" to our condensed consolidated financial statements.

-The following is a summary of stock repurchases for each month during the first quarter of fiscal 2024:
+The following is a summary of stock repurchases for each month during the second quarter of fiscal 2024: